PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 05:53:36
+Last updated: 2024-04-07 05:54:09
-Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin
+Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
+My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson